Wikipedia

 In 1598 Jonson produced his first great success, Every Man in His Humour, capitalising on the vogue for humorous plays which George Chapman had begun with An Humorous Day's Mirth.
 William Shakespeare was among the first actors to be cast.
 Jonson followed this in 1599 with Every Man out of His Humour, a pedantic attempt to imitate Aristophanes.
 It is not known whether this was a success on stage, but when published it proved popular and went through several editions.

 Jonson's other work for the theatre in the last years of Elizabeth I's reign was marked by fighting and controversy.
 Cynthia's Revels was produced by the Children of the Chapel Royal at Blackfriars Theatre in 1600.
 It satirised both John Marston, who Jonson believed had accused him of lustfulness in Histriomastix, and Thomas Dekker.
 Jonson attacked the two poets again in Poetaster (1601).
-Dekker responded with Satiromastix, subtitled "the untrussing of the humorous poet".[3]
-The final scene of this play, whilst certainly not to be taken at face value as a portrait of Jonson, offers a caricature that is recognisable from Drummond's report – boasting about himself and condemning other poets, criticising performances of his plays and calling attention to himself in any available way.
+Dekker responded with Satiromastix, subtitled "the untrussing of the humorous poet".[1]
+The final scene of this play, while certainly not to be taken at face value as a portrait of Jonson, offers a caricature that is recognisable from Drummond's report – boasting about himself and condemning other poets, criticising performances of his plays and calling attention to himself in any available way.

 This "War of the Theatres" appears to have ended with reconciliation on all sides.
 Jonson collaborated with Dekker on a pageant welcoming James I to England in 1603 although Drummond reports that Jonson called Dekker a rogue.
-Marston dedicated The Malcontent to Jonson and the two collaborated with Chapman on Eastward Ho, a 1605 play whose anti-Scottish sentiment briefly landed both Jonson and Chapman in jail.[20]
+Marston dedicated The Malcontent to Jonson and the two collaborated with Chapman on Eastward Ho!, a 1605 play whose anti-Scottish sentiment briefly landed both Jonson and Chapman in jail.[20]

 Royal patronage